FranRguez/COVID19-repository/README.md

 # Epidemic do-files
-Creating typical figures to analyse an epidemic outbreak, using Stata (COVID-19).
+Creating common visualizations to analyse an epidemic outbreak, using Stata (COVID-19).

 2020-04-06